Call for donations - PyPy to support Python3!

 The release of Python 3 has been a major undertaking for the Python community, both technically and socially.
 So far the PyPy interpreter implements only version 2 of the Python language and is increasingly used in production systems.
 It thus contributes to the general risk of a long lasting Python community split where a lot of people continue using Python 2 while others work with Python 3, making it harder for everyone.

-The PyPy project is in a unique position in that it could support Python 3 without having to discontinue supporting Python 2, with the possibility of reusing a large part of of code base and fully reusing its unique translation and JIT-Compiler technologies.
+The PyPy project is in a unique position in that it could support Python 3 without having to discontinue supporting Python 2, with the possibility of reusing a large part of the code base and fully reusing its unique translation and JIT-Compiler technologies.
 However, it requires a lot of work, and it will take a long time before we can complete a Python 3 port if we only wait for volunteer work.
 Thus, we are asking the community to help with funding the necessary work, to make it happen faster.
 Here is a more detailed view on how our proposed work benefits the Python community and the general public.